 You will notice the first signs of fermentation activity as little patches of fine bubbles on the surface of the wine must.
-These patches will eventually grown into a thin layer of fine bubbles across the entire surface.
+These patches will eventually grow into a thin layer of fine bubbles across the entire surface.
 You are likely to notice this before you will see any activity in the air-lock.

 Here are a couple of issues I would like to bring up briefly that are indirectly related to your question but may bring some light to it:

 The directions on a typical packet of wine yeast will state to put the wine yeast in water that is at such-and-such temperature for so-many minutes before adding to the wine must.
 It is perfectly fine to follow these directions, but only if you actually follow them.
 This means using a thermometer to track temperature and a watch to track time.
 Following such directions in a haphazardly way will lead to the destruction of the wine yeast and a fermentation that has no chance of starting.

 If you are not willing to monitor the process precisely, you are much better off just sprinkling the yeast on to of the wine must.
 The must will start fermenting, but it may take a little more time to get going.

 You stated that you are watching the air-lock for signs of activity.
 In spite of what many wine making instructions may say, we do not recommend using an air-lock during the first few days of a fermentation (primary fermentation).

 Yeast needs air to successfully multiply into a larger colony.
 By using an air-lock, the air is being kept away from the yeast.
 For this reason, we recommend that you do not use an air-lock during the primary fermentation.
 Instead, take the lid off and cover the fermenter with a thin cloth towel or something similar.